mwangiasford1/file-modifier-/README.md

 # file-modifier-
-how to create a file modifier in python how to debug error's
+How to create a file modifier in python
+How to debug error's